Thigh Lift Overview

 - Want to improve their appearance by reducing loose, sagging skin in the inner thighs.

-Thigh lifts have grown much more popular in the last few years.
-More than 9,100 procedures were performed in 2015, a 73% jump since 2000, according to the American Society of Plastic Surgeons.
+Thigh Lifts have grown much more popular in the last few years.
+More than 9,200 procedures were performed in 2020, a 75% jump since 2000, according to the American Society of Plastic Surgeons.
 This increase is a result of more people who are choosing body contouring after losing weight through bariatric surgery (extreme weight loss surgery) or by other means.
 People with excess skin caused by aging are also good candidates.

-If you believe that you may be a good candidate for a thigh lift, a qualified plastic surgeon can evaluate your condition, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for a Thigh Lift, schedule your consultation with a Top Plastic Surgeon to discuss your body contouring options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 Thigh Lift Risks